-I am a PhD student at the Music Technology Group (MTG) of the University Pompeu Fabra (UPF) in Barcelona.
-I am part of the MIR (Music Information Research) lab, and I am currently working with the TROMPA (Towards Richer Online Music Public-domain Archives) Project, an international research project, sponsored by the European Union, investigating how make public-domain digital music resources more accessible.
+I am a PhD student at the Music Technology Group (MTG) of the University Pompeu Fabra (UPF) in Barcelona, part of the MIR (Music Information Research) lab.
+I worked in the TROMPA (Towards Richer Online Music Public-domain Archives) Project, an international research project, sponsored by the European Union, investigating how make public-domain digital music resources more accessible.
 Now, I am collaborating with the Musical AI project, funded by the Ministry of Science and Innovation of the Spanish Government, investigating AI to support musical experiences towards a data-driven, human-centered approach.

-Recommender systems’ role is to help users in finding music that can fit their interests and tastes, but Western-centric perspectives in systems’ design are often subject to criticism because of their power of reinforcing already existing cultural bias and therefore potentially impacting negatively on the music distribution mechanisms.
+Recommender systems’ role is to help listeners in finding music tailored to their interests and tastes, but while designing such systems several choices can be subject to criticism because of their power of reinforcing already existing cultural bias.

-In this research, we aim to address the problem of assessing the impact of music recommendation diversity, or the lack thereof.
-This requires:
+Therefore, I am trying to address the problem of how to assess the impact of music recommendation diversity, and this requires:

-1. the formalization of a working definition of diversity in the music field;
+1. The formalization of a working definition of diversity in the music recommendation field.

-2. the development of evaluation practices for estimating diversity in the context of music recommender systems;
+2. The development of evaluation practices for estimating the diversity of music recommender system outcomes.

-Basing on already known consequences of the use of information technologies in political, economic and social areas, the main goal of my research is to shed light on the cultural impact that music recommender systems may have on listeners, artists, and our society at large.
+Basing on already known consequences of the (mis-)use of IT in political, economic, and social areas, the main goal of my research is to shed light on the cultural impact that music recommender systems may have on listeners, artists, and our society at large.